lildude/starling-sweeper/README.md

 ### Local Development and Testing

-- Save your Heroku config vars to a `.env` file: `heroku config:get -s  >.env`.
+- Save your Heroku config vars to a `.env` file: `heroku config -s  >.env`.
 Don't commit this file to your repo unless you really don't like your money.
 - Start the application: `heroku local`.
 - Send test requests to 0.0.0.0:5000 using something like curl or httpie.